-area in which NOTE: For a NECH.
-Furth s) expected to result in a decrease in the emission rate of any criteria air pollutant for which the the site is located in an EPA designated nonattainment area for that criteria air pollutant?
-In explanation of criteria air pollutants and nonattainment areas, refer to Section 610.21 of the ter information regarding nonattainment areas can also be found on the U.S. EPA at area Web page. □ No If "No," go to Step 4. ☐ Yes If "Yes," the opportunity for obtaining nonattainment pollutant emission credits may exist.
+Is the action(s) expected to result in a decrease in the emission rate of any criteria air pollutant for which the area in which the site is located in an EPA designated nonattainment area for that criteria air pollutant?
+NOTE: For an explanation of criteria air pollutants and nonattainment areas, refer to Section 610.21 of the NECH.
+Further information regarding nonattainment areas can also be found on the U.S. EPA nonattainment area Web page.

+- □ No If "No," go to Step 4. - ☐ Yes If "Yes," the opportunity for obtaining nonattainment pollutant emission credits may exist.
 Document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and advise the client of that potential opportunity.
 If the client is interested in registering nonattainment pollutant emission credits, advise him/her to contact the appropriate air quality regulatory agency with permitting jurisdiction for the site to determine if and how credits can be documented and/or registered for potential sale.
 Go to Step 4.

+Is the action(s) subject to any other federal (e.g., New Source Performance Standards, National Emissions Standards for Hazardous Air Pollutants, etc.), State, or local air quality regulation (including odor, fugitive dust, or outdoor burning)?

-STEP 4.
-Standards for dust, or outdo • NOTE: Refe r to Section 610.21 of the NECH for a further discussion of air quality regulations. □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. ☐ Yes If "Yes," additional permits, authorizations, or controls may be needed before implementing the proposed action or alternative.
+NOTE: Refer to Section 610.21 of the NECH for a further discussion of air quality regulations.

+□ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.

+□ Yes If "Yes," additional permits, authorizations, or controls may be needed before implementing the proposed action or alternative.
 Document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and advise the client to contact the appropriate air quality regulatory agency with permitting jurisdiction for the site to determine what requirements must be met prior to implementing the proposed action or alternative.

-Notes:
+CLEAN WATER ACT/WATERS of the U.S. Client/Plan Information:

+NECH 610.22

+Evaluation Procedure Guide Sheet

+Check all that apply to this

+Guide Sheet review: Alternative 2 Other

+NOTE: This guide sheet should be tailored to meet the specific needs of individual State and local regulatory and permitting requirements.
+It is important for each State to coordinate with their individual State and Federal regulatory agencies to tailor State-specific protocols in order to prevent significant delays in processing permit applications.

+Complete both sections of this guide sheet to address Federal as well as State-administered regulatory requirements of the Clean Water Act (CWA).

+SECTION I

-CLEAN W ATER ACT/WATERS of the U.S. Client/Plan Information: NECH 610 Procedure Guide Sheet that apply to this regulatory an and Federal r NOTE: This guide sheet should be tailored to meet the specific needs of individual State and local regulatory and permitting requirements.
-It is important for each State to coordinate with their individual State and Federal regulatory agencies to tailor State-specific protocols in order to prevent significant delays in processing permit applications. - oth sections of this guide sheet to address Federal as well as State-administered equirements of the Clean Water Act (CWA).
-SECTION I Fed derally Administered Regulatory Program - Section 404 of the CWA pollutants into rivers, stream More detailed n(s) involve or likely result in the discharge or placement of dredged or fill material or other or areas that could be waters of the United States (including lakes, ponds, impoundments, ans, channels, some wetlands, and some water conveyances, including some small ditches)?
-In information regarding waters of the United States and Federal permitting programs under the Intelligible of the NECH 610.22 and the link above. □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with Section II below. ☐ Yes If "Yes," go to Step 2. , s) an activity exempt from section 404 regulations (40 CFR Part 232)? emption should be verified with the local U.S. Army Corps of Engineers (Corps) district. □ No If "No," go to Step 3. ☐ Yes If "Yes," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used to verify the exemption applies and proceed with Section II below.
-STEP 3.
-Can the action of the United n(s) be modified to avoid the discharge of dredged or fill material or other pollutants into waters States?
+Federally Administered Regulatory Program - Section 404 of the CWA

+Will the action(s) involve or likely result in the discharge or placement of dredged or fill material or other pollutants into areas that could be waters of the United States (including lakes, ponds, impoundments, rivers, streams, channels, some wetlands, and some water conveyances, including some small ditches)?
+More detailed information regarding waters of the United States and Federal permitting programs under CWA is found in the NECH 610.22 and the link above.
-\square NNeed for ${\sf lf "No,"}$ g o to Step 4. -- ------ ------ ----

-☐ Yes If "Yes," modify the action to avoid discharge.
-Document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with Section II below.
+□ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with Section II below.